 So is it “wise” to have a single point, one contractor, to provide all your facility services, or is it a false economy?

-We can make positive and negative argument from both points of view, at the end of the day, it comes down to the situation and the individual circumstances of both client and vendor.
-Our view is it make economic sense, on both sides, to have a single point of responsibility, with monitoring systems and KPIs in place to ensure reporting and pricing is always maintained to a standard which promotes pro activity by staff on site.
-A review every three to five years is worthwhile, and economical.
-It keeps the vendor “on their toes” and it keeps the client aware of market fluctuations and the opportunity for improvement for both parties.
+We can make positive and negative arguments from both points of view, at the end of the day, it comes down to the situation and the individual circumstances of both the client and vendor.
+Our view is it makes economic sense, on both sides, to have a single point of responsibility, with monitoring systems and KPIs in place to ensure reporting and pricing is always maintained to a standard that promotes proactivity by staff on site.
+A review every three to five years is worthwhile and economical.
+It keeps the vendor “on their toes,” and it keeps the client aware of market fluctuations and the opportunity for improvement for both parties.

 Have you had the Same Facility Services Vendor for more than 7 Years?